On the 1d stochastic Schr{\"o}dinger product

-The whole point of this change of perspective can be roughly summed up as follows: taking the action of the operator $\ci_\chi \cm^{(p,q)}$ into account, we \textit{hope} the difference-process $z^{(n)}$ to be sufficiently regular (and at least more regular than $\<Psi>^{(n)}$ or $v^{(n)}$) so that the product terms in \eqref{equa-z-n} can now make sense as $n\to\infty$, with a suitable control in the scale $X^b_c$ (see \eqref{defi:x-b-c}).
+The whole point of this change of perspective can be roughly summed up as follows: taking the action of the operator {\cop $\ci_\chi \cm$} into account, we \textit{hope} the difference-process $z^{(n)}$ to be sufficiently regular (and at least more regular than $\<Psi>^{(n)}$ or $v^{(n)}$) so that the product terms in \eqref{equa-z-n} can now make sense as $n\to\infty$.

 \